Sign up

 Blackfriars Cookery School, Friars Street

-As well as being one of the city’s best-loved restaurants, Blackfriars also runs a varied and excellent cookery school, covering everything from sushi to pizza, bao to seafood.
-They also offer the occasional chocolate-themed classes, such as their Cooking With Chocolate weekend and an Easter egg making class for the kids.
-Keep an eye on the website for forthcoming chocolate-based classes!
+As well as being one of the city’s best-loved restaurants, Blackfriars also runs a varied and excellent cookery school, covering everything from sushi and pizza to bao and seafood.
+They also offer the occasional chocolate making workshop too - keep an eye on the website for forthcoming chocolate-based classes!

 Most of us love some chocolate, and like most things moderation is recommended, So rather than inhaling a sneaky bar on the bus on the way home from work, why not make a proper treat out of it in Newcastle?
-Learn to make a delicious chocolate cake, select something exotic and unique, or sit down in a dessert café with some pals and share some chocolate pancakes - whatever you chocolate lovers fancy, the city has plenty of places to indulge.
+Learn to make chocolate yourself, shop for something exotic and unique, or sit down in a dessert café with some pals and share some chocolate pancakes - whatever you chocolate lovers fancy, the city has plenty of places to indulge.

 Report incorrect information